raspberrypilearning/interactive-animation/en/step_3.md

 --- /task ---

 --- task ---
-Add a <span class="keyword">backdrop<span class="definition">A background image that appears behind all of the sprites and can't move.</span></span> of your choice.
+Add a backdrop of your choice.
 Don't worry too much as you can change at any time as you develop your idea.
 Below is an example of a **How to …**.
 You can use these if you need a reminder or to understand blocks in more detail.

 [[[generic-scratch3-backdrop-from-library]]]

 --- /task ---

 --- task ---
-Add your first <span class="keyword">sprite<span class="definition">A character or object in a project, such as a Cat or a Ball.</span></span>.
+Add your first sprite.
 You will always be able to change the way it looks or add more sprites later if you have time.

 [[[generic-scratch3-sprite-from-library]]]